nicky-nym/city3d/CONTRIBUTING.md

   $ npm install
   $ npm test
   ```
-Ideally, any new code should also have corresponding new unit tests.
+Ideally, any new code should you contribute should also have corresponding new unit tests that you've written.

 ## Styleguides